Chocolate Covered Blackberries (An Easy and Delicious Treat)

 • Place a piece of parchment paper on a large plate or platter.

-• Add the blackberries to the bowl of melted chocolate and gently stir, making sure that all the blackberries are entirely coated in chocolate.
+• Add 1 cup fresh blackberries to the bowl of melted chocolate and gently stir, making sure that all the blackberries are entirely coated in chocolate.

 • Use a spoon to scoop out 3-5 blackberries and place them in a little pile on the parchment paper lined plate.
 Repeat with the rest of the blackberries.